More than 500 Business-to-Business Meetings During Trade Mission to India

 Trade Mission Success!
 Learn more about the recent USDA Foreign Agricultural Service (FAS) Agribusiness Trade Mission to New Delhi, India.

-By Ron Tanner, Food Export Partnership Consultant
+By Ron Tanner, Food Export Partnership Coordinator

 The USDA’s Foreign Agricultural Service (FAS) Agribusiness Trade Mission to New Delhi, India, was a success, with 130 participants, including Food Export’s Chief Program and Partnership Officer Teresa Miller, 23 businesses, and 11 State Departments of Agriculture attending.